Information for expats living in the EU

 The Gov.uk website offers assurances to to expats and those living and working abroad, that currently there is no change to the status of UK nationals living in EU countries but stresses the importance of ensuring they are correctly registered as a resident in the country where they are based.

-The website offers certain assurances to UK citizens that their rights will be protected and that the UK government has reached an agreement with the European Union to this effect.
-It clearly states that the EU Commission has agreed that when member states require a UK national to apply for residency, the process will be "transparent, smooth and streamlined".
+The Brexit Withdrawal Agreement of January 2020 protects the rights of UK citizens, and clearly states that when member states require a UK national to apply for residency, the process will be “transparent, smooth and streamlined”.

 Blacktower’s advice to our clients is, first and foremost, to apply for residency as a matter of priority and then seek expat financial advice about whatever is worrying you; whether it’s expat pensions, QROPS, tax obligations and tax planning following Brexit or any other aspect of your expat wealth management.

-We can help you understand the current climate and, where necessary, help you create your own personal financial plan for Brexit.
+We can help you understand the current climate and, where necessary, help you create your own personal financial plan for post-Brexit residency.

 Disclaimer: This communication is not intended to constitute, and should not be construed as, investment advice, investment recommendations or investment research.
 You should seek advice form a professional adviser before embarking on any financial planning activity.